fabricehuet/numbaExample/README.md

 ## bench.py

 Using `timeit` we mesure the execution time of the kernel (`runTypeFloat` from `typesCost.py`).
-The kernel is ran multiple times and each measurement is added to an array.
+The kernel is run multiple times and each measurement is added to an array.
 ```python
        start = timer()
        typesCost.runTypeFloat(blocksPerGrid,threadsPerBlock,size,type)